Bike lane: United States

 According to the National Association of City Transportation Officials (NACTO) bike lanes are an exclusive space for cyclists by using pavement markings and signage.
 Bike lanes flow in the same direction as motor vehicle traffic and is located adjacent to vehicle movement.
 Conventional bike lanes provide limited buffer space between vehicles cyclists, as those with protective space are referred to as buffered-bike lanes.
 Buffered bike lanes are similar to conventional lanes but provide a buffered space between vehicles and cyclists hence the name.
-The extra space can be between moving vehicles and/or parked vehicles and is typically 3-feet wide, the width of a car door.
-Contra-Flow Bike Lanes allow cyclists to travel in the opposite direction of vehicle traffic flow.
-Contra-Flow lanes are found on one-way streets that then allow two-way directional traffic for cyclists.
-Left-Side Bike Lanes are lanes placed on the left side of one-way streets, or along a median on two-way divided streets.

 The Manual on Uniform Traffic Control Devices (MUTCD) by the U.S. Department of Transportation Federal Highway Administration (FHA) gives standards of how bike lanes should be implemented regarding pavement markings and signage.
 These can include the word, symbol, and arrow size to be used in a bike lane and the width of the lane itself, which ranges from 5–7 feet.
-Cities across America are actively expanding their amount of bike lanes, such as in Boston, Massachusetts where they have created city-wide goals, Go Boston 2030, to increase their bike network.
+Cities across America are actively expanding their amount of bike lanes,such as in Boston, Massachusetts, where they have created city-wide goals, Go Boston 2030, to increase their bike network.